 Centre 41 Drop In is a place where people can drop in and spend time with volunteers in a safe, accepting environment.
 Running at our Building on Dover Crescent each Thursday morning, from 10am, we provide help with budgeting, benefits, and signposting to other appropriate services.
 We also also offer a basic computer course as part of Centre 41.
 At Centre 41 families or individuals in crisis can receive both pastoral and practical help in times of need.
 We work in partnership with other local organisations / charities by providing a Hub to support those in our local community who are in crisis or in need of advice and guidance.
 The Hub includes:-

-On Thursday afternoons Woodside's East Site building functions as a distribution centre for Bedford Foodbank, run by the Trussell Trust, a national charity, providing food for those in crisis.
+On Thursday afternoons the Woodside Church building on Dover Crescent functions as a distribution centre for Bedford Foodbank, run by the Trussell Trust, a national charity, providing food for those in crisis.

-For more informant about the Woodside distribution centre contact Gaynor Clements here.
+For more informant about the Woodside distribution centre contact Samuel Luak here.

 Our Connections group is aimed at those over the age of 50 in our community, providing somewhere that people can meet together for friendship, advice and support.